MICHIGAN CHILD SUPPORT LAW

-Skilled Divorce Representation in Okemos, Lansing, and throughout Mid-Michigan
+Skilled Divorce Representation in Okemos, Lansing, and throughout Michigan

-How Supporting the Needs of Your Children Can Impact Your Divorce
+How Child Support Case Can Impact Your Divorce

 It is essential that you have the guidance of a knowledgeable Michigan divorce attorney to help you sort through the various factors related to child support.
 Some of these factors include (but are not limited to):